encryption-alliance/unified-vault-format/file name encryption/AES-SIV-512-B64URL.md

 1. Within the parent dir (except for root), where it serves a link to the child dir
 2. In the child dir itself (allowing disaster recovery without the parent)

-The exact file structure to store the dir ID will be discussed in more detail [below](#format-of-diruvf-and-symlinkuvf).
+The exact file structure of `dir.uvf` will be discussed in more detail [below](#format-of-diruvf-and-symlinkuvf).

 ### Directory Seed

-At the time of its creation, a directory's seed is always the `latestSeed`.
+At creation time, a directory's seed is always the `latestSeed` as defined in the [vault metadata file](../vault%20metadata/README.md#sensitive-metadata).
 In case of the root directory this happens to also be the `initialSeed`.

 When navigating into a directory, the seed is read from the corresponding `dir.uvf`'s file header.

 > [!NOTE]
-> Child node names are encrypted with keys derived from their parent directory's seed.
-Due to the immutability, adding new child nodes to old parents will continue to use the old seed.
+> A directory's seed is used to derive encryption keys used to encrypt the directory's direct children.
+Since the seed is immutable, new child nodes added at a later time will use the same encryption keys as old children.
 >
-> Consequently, key rotation only affects child names of newly created directories.
+> Consequently, key rotation only affects file names of nodes added to newly created directories.
+Key rotation is ineffective for children added to preexisting directories.

 ### Directory ID